 The IBM FlashSystem 7200 system is a high-performance, scale-out block storage system with an all-flash model and a hybrid option, the 7200H.
 The major value for customer is with the block storage system and the ability to scale performance and capacity and the integration of Spectrum Virtualize software to virtualize externally attached storage systems.
 The functionality provided is typically seen in high-end enterprise systems but with the 7200, is offered into mid-tier markets.
 High performance deduplication, compression, Flash Core Modules, SCM, and end-to-end NVMe makes this a very high performing system and will be a leading system for customers to consider.

 Advanced features of replication, snapshot and tiering to clouds are very complete implementations.
-The 7200 added storage pooling with dynamic block assignment (called distributed RAID by IBM) but continues to use copy-on-write snapshot technology rather than redirect-on-write.
-We would expect this to change, providing the more efficient redirect-on-write snapshots.
+The 7200 also added storage pooling with dynamic block assignment (called distributed RAID by IBM).
+IBM’s Safeguarded Copy feature adds another advanced feature to FlashSystem by provided enhanced security and ransomware protection.

 The scale out capability is another advanced feature for block storage.
 Currently the system scales to four pairs of controllers but we would expect this to be increased at some point.
 The storage virtualization features are the same as offered with the SVC and provide great customer value.